• Equity Vault Auctions

 3. Total Budget, Sale Price & Net-to-Seller

-3.1 Total Budget.
-The Total Budget is the total amount the Bidder agrees to pay in connection with the purchase of the Property if selected.
-The Total Budget includes the buyer premium payable to EVA.
-Buyer shall also be responsible for all costs and expenses customarily paid by buyers in Oregon real estate transactions, including, without limitation, escrow and title charges, recording fees, prorations, lender-related costs (if any), and any other Buyer closing costs, except as otherwise expressly agreed in writing by Seller.
-For convenience only, EVA may display a calculated sale price derived by subtracting the buyer premium from the Bidder’s Total Budget.
-The seller—not EVA—evaluates bids and selects the winning bid in the seller’s sole discretion.
+Buyer shall also be responsible for all costs and expenses customarily paid by buyers in Oregon real estate transactions, including, without limitation, escrow and title charges, recording fees, prorations, lender-related costs (if any), and other buyer closing costs, except as otherwise expressly agreed in writing by Seller.

 3.2 Sale Price.
 The Sale Price represents the gross contract price offered to the seller before any seller-paid buyer broker commission.

 3.3 Net-to-Seller.
 The Net-to-Seller is calculated by subtracting any seller-paid buyer broker commission, if applicable and properly disclosed, from the Sale Price.
-Net-to-Seller is the amount the seller will receive before closing costs customarily paid by the seller.
+Net-to-Seller represents the amount the seller will receive before closing costs customarily paid by the seller.

 3.4 Buyer-Paid Broker Compensation.
 Any buyer broker compensation owed directly by the Bidder is not included in the Total Budget, does not affect the Sale Price or Net-to-Seller, and increases the Bidder’s actual out-of-pocket costs.